mpn1008/front-end-ios/README.md

 # front-end-ios-IoTapp
 ## Author's message:
 Hello, thank you for visiting my GitHub.
-First, please take a look at the product architecture
+First, please take a look at the product's architecture
 ![Image of Architecture](https://i.imgur.com/Yv5VaP6.png)

 So there are 2 functions